minhdang241/learning_cplusplus/principle_and_practice_cpp/README.md

 The single-argument constructor can be used to convert one type to another.
 We should use the `explicit` key word to provide the construction semantics instead of implicit conversions.

+# Chapter 19
+## Templates
+> Template is a mechanism that allows us to use types as parameters to a class or function.

+The compiler generates a new class or function for each type used in the template.

+> Generic programming: writing code that works with a variety of types.